Polymer/polymer-linter/README.md

 ### Inside your editor

 polymer-lint is also integrated into a number of editor plugins for instant as-you-type linting.
-See [https://github.com/Polymer/polymer-editor-service](the polymer editor service) for details.
+See [the polymer editor service](https://github.com/Polymer/polymer-editor-service) for details.

 ![Animated gif of the VSCode with the linter running.](https://cloud.githubusercontent.com/assets/1659/23933285/ad63eb62-08fa-11e7-819b-641bf83cf9c6.gif)